honzajavorek/cartoonist/README.md

 ## Tests

 I assembled a little test suite (or rather _verification-by-eye_ suite) to develop this script.
-Feel free to use it.
 Sample images are in the `test` directory.
 You can run the suite by executing `./test.sh`.
 It uses throwaway `./build` directory where it produces the results.

 ## License

 The script is licensed under [MIT](./LICENSE).
 If you want to use it, please note that dependencies (especially Fred's ImageMagick Scripts) can have different licensing and you should respect it.

+You can freely use the images inside of the `./test` directory to develop changes in the cartoonist, but you are not permitted to use them anywhere else unless permitted by me personally. `./test` is **NOT** licensed by MIT and is, for any other use than for debugging this script, a subject of my copyright.